-The Company has evaluated the impact of these new and amended standards on its financial statements.
+The Company is currently evaluating the impact of this new standard on its consolidated financial statements.
 The impact is not expected to have a material impact on the statements of financial position or results of operations of the Company.

 Risks and uncertainties